DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 Note that `GeometryName` member of `BLASBuildTriangleData` struct instance must match the geomertry name used in `BLASTriangleDesc`.
-When BLAS contains multiple geometries, this is how the triangle data is mapped to the specific geometry in the BLAS.
+When BLAS contains multiple geometries, this is how triangle data is mapped to the specific geometry in the BLAS.

 Creating BLAS for procedural sphere is performed in a similar fashion.